 - Select the site and the Dispatch group previously created

-Choose the Action "Select an option list", and the dumpster Code list we have just created before
+Choose the Action "Select an option list", and the dumpster Action list we have just created before

-Check GPS and PIN code Conditions, and select the requesters Code list as PIN code list
+Check GPS and PIN code Conditions, and select the requesters PIN code list.

 Click on "Create".

 Congrats, your Qod is ready!

 Create your Zap

 Zapier is a low code platform designed to help users that are not coders to connect different apps between them.
 With Zapier, you can create a Zap that sends a SMS when a new line is added in a Google Sheet, without writing a single line of code.